Sanmay-Das/futurefarmnow/README.md

 In the directory where you run `beast server`, you can place a file `beast.properties` to set the default system parameters, e.g., `port`.

+For the Python part, you need to create a virtual environment

 **Configure through Apache:** If you want to make the server accessible through Apache, you can add the following configuration to your Apache web server.